 Cloud-Native Core Banking Systems, by contrast, are:

-With monolithic legacy systems, rolling out new products, loans, savings, payments, digital wallets, neobank features, often takes months or years: major development cycles, extensive testing, and deployment risk.
+With monolithic legacy systems, rolling out new products, loans, savings, payments, digital wallets, and neobank features often takes months or years: major development cycles, extensive testing, and deployment risk.

 Cloud-native cores allow banks to launch new services faster, iterate rapidly, and respond to market demand or regulatory changes quickly.
 Because each component is modular and independently deployable, releasing or updating a single service doesn’t require a full system overhaul.